-Plan to teach the online course for NMSU-Las Cruces within the next 18-months.
+- Plan to teach the online course for NMSU-Las Cruces within the next 18-months.

-    The CDI Fall 2018 online application deadline is August 21, 2018 by noon.
+The Fall 2019 CDI online application deadline is August 28, 2019 by noon.
 To apply, please complete the application form.
 During the application process, applicants will need to choose one of the following: Tuesday Cohort, Friday Cohort, Online Cohort or Independent Cohort.
-Participants will be notified by on or before 5:00 pm on August 22, 2018 of their acceptance into one of the programs.
+Participants will be notified on or before 5:00 pm on August 28, 2019 of their acceptance into one of the programs.

 By participating in this program, you understand that: